Large wooden salad bowls, thick cutting boards, wooden spoons and more.

 In stock.
 Buy now.
 On-line or Shop the Retail Store in Concord New Hampshire.

 For those of us here in Webster, New Hampshire, it sometimes feels like the world has moved on without us – and that’s not such a bad thing.
-We still believe a man’s word is worth far more than what’s in his wallet, we still make most of our decisions based on the age old adage “fair is fair”, and we still like to do things the way they’ve been done for years, which more often than not is the right way, in my experience.
+We still believe a man’s word is worth far more than what’s in his wallet.
+We still make most of our decisions based on the age old adage “fair is fair.”
+And we still like to do things the way they’ve been done for years, which in my experience - more often than not - is the right way.

 If you’re not sure what seasoning is, don’t worry you’re not alone.
-Seasoning is the process of treating a wooden spoon with oil to create a protective layer around the wood and though many consumers wouldn’t even know their spoons needed it, it is absolutely vital in preserving the life of the spoon.
+Seasoning is the process of treating a wooden spoon with oil to create a protective layer .
+Even though many consumers wouldn’t even know their spoons needed it, it is absolutely vital in preserving the life of the spoon.
 Not only does it shield against absorbing liquids, shrinking, cracking and warping but also helps solidify the strength of the wood so it will retain its natural shape, use after use.

-If it’s so important, you might be wondering why the wooden spoon you pick up at the supermarket isn’t seasoned when you buy it.
-Honestly so do I. It’s probably just my New Hampshire stubbornness but to me, the idea of selling someone a spoon that is unseasoned is just downright irresponsible.
-But unfortunately that’s often the case.
-The truth is most stores, retail or online, don’t want to put the time or money in to do it.
-Especially when the sooner your wooden spoon is warped and no good, you’re going to have go back to buy a new one.
+If it’s so important, you might be wondering why the wooden spoon you pick up at the supermarket isn’t seasoned when you buy it?
+Honestly so do I. It’s probably just my New Hampshire stubbornness, but to me, the idea of selling someone a spoon that is unseasoned is just downright irresponsible.
+Unfortunately that’s often the case.
+The truth is most stores, retail or online, don’t want to put the time or money or effort into seasoning a spoon properly.
+Unfortunately, the sooner your untreated wooden spoon is warped and no good, you’re going to have go back to buy a new one.

 In all fairness, there are some companies out there who will tell you to season your spoon when you bring it home.
 This is all well and good but often by then, the wood has been exposed to different temperatures and elements so it’s too late to truly preserve the purity of the wood the way it should have been done in the first place.